electrovir/ws2812draw/README.md

 drawFrame(imageArray: number[][]): boolean;
 ```

 This can be run within a loop for high frame rates.
-I'm getting nearly 100 fps on a 8x32 board.
+I'm getting nearly 100 fps (vs `drawStill`'s 60 fps) on a 8x32 board.
 Larger boards lead to lower frame rates.

 Any rows or cells larger than the initialized size are ignored.
 Fewer rows or cells will result in messed up LED colors.